jakubkinst/Android-ViewModelBinding/README.md

 2. Restart Android Studio
 3. Use `File>New>ViewModelBinding>ViewModelBinding Screen` action to add a new screen

+## Version 2.0.0 changes
+- Activity result delivered to ViewModel automatically
+- ViewModel is not tied to binding (layout) anymore
+- ViewModel has `getApplicationContext()` which returns Context at all times (even if View is not attached at the moment)
+- Included couple of handy BindingAdapters (`app:show`, `app:hide`, `app:invisible`)
+- New way of configuring Activity/Fragment (call `setupViewModel()` before `super.onCreate()`)
+- Added `onViewModelInitialized()` callback to Activity/Fragment to be able to setup ViewModel before `onViewModelCreated()` is called (example: feeding ViewModel with Extras/Arguments - see `ArgumentDialogFragment` in sample)
+- Optional automatic binding of Activity/Fragment into layout file next to the ViewModel instance (add variable of name `view` and appropriate type)

 ## Changelog

+#### v2.0.0-alpha1
+- First 2.0.0 version

 #### v0.9.4 (Jul 18, 2016)
 - ViewInterface now has to implement `startActivityForResult()`